 Trailers whose internal dimensions have been adapted will be measured according to their original internal length.

 What if I use my commercial vehicle for domestic delivery?

 Residents who use a vehicle that requires a permit for disposing of domestic waste (ie delivering and disposing waste from their home) can claim a Temporary Vehicle Permit from the One Stop Shop at the Town Hall.
 This allows a household, when using a vehicle that requires a permit, a maximum of 12 individual visits to the Porthmellon Waste Site to dispose of household waste in the 12 month period from date of issue of the permit.

 On the expiry of the 12 month period or the completion of 12 visits, if this occurs later, you must apply for a new permit.
 Permits are free of charge to householders on St Mary's, St Agnes, Bryher and St Martins.
 Only one permit is allowed per household.
 If you have more than one vehicle, you must decide which one you want to register.

 How do I obtain a permit or renew an existing permit?

-Both a Commercial Vehicle Permit and a Temporary Vehicle Permit can be obtained from One Stop Shop at the Council offices.
+Both a Commercial Vehicle Permit and a Temporary Vehicle Permit can be obtained from one of the Council's Customer Service Hub's (at the Library or Wellbeing Centre).
 If you have lost your permit, changed vehicle or completed your 12 visits, provided the 12 month period has expired, you should apply to renew your permit.
-You can do this by providing your old Temporary Permit details and requesting a new Permit from the Town Hall Reception during working hours.

 Construction & Demolition Waste

-We currently cannot accept construction and demolition waste (including mixed construction skips, tiles and ceramics, excavated soils and aggregate, mixed rubble and plasterboard) due to site space restrictions and resources.
+The Council cannot accept commercial construction and demolition waste (including mixed construction skips, tiles and ceramics, excavated soils and aggregate, mixed rubble and plasterboard) due to site space restrictions and resources.